 There are 2 parameters to configure.
 The Enterprise Domain and the New User Provisioning option.

-Every SSO Connection must be uniquely identified through the use of a supplied Enterprise Domain alias.
-This alias should be named something that is easy for your users to remember because they may need to type the name into their mobile and apps (iOS, Android, Mac, Windows) upon first logging into a new device.
+Every SSO Connection must be uniquely identified through the use of an arbitrary Enterprise Domain name.
+This name should be something that is easy for your users to remember (e.g. my_company) because they may need to type the name into their mobile device and apps (iOS, Android, Mac, Windows) upon first logging into a new device.

 Users can be dynamically provisioned to your Keeper Business account upon first successful authentication on SSO (Just-In-Time provisioning).
 For the best user experience, we recommend selecting this option.
 You can also manually invite users through the Admin Console Users tab, or invite users via the Keeper Bridge.